In Search of Projectively Equivariant Networks: Projective equivariance

-\begin{example} In quantum mechanics, the state of a particle is determined via a $\C$-valued \emph{wave-function}, that is an element $\psi$ of some Hilbert space $\calH$, with $\langle\psi,\psi\rangle = 1$ \cite{hallquantum}.
-Any measurable property of particle is however determined through its \emph{probability density function} $|\psi|^2$, which is not changed when $\psi$ is multiplied with a normalized scalar $\theta \in \C$.
+\begin{example} In quantum mechanics, the state of a particle is determined via a $\C$-valued \emph{wave-function}, that is an element $\psi$ of some Hilbert space $\calH$, with $\langle\psi,\psi\rangle = 1$ \citep{hallquantum}.
+Any measurable property $A$ (modeled through self-adjoint operators on $\calH$) of the particle is however determined through sesquilinear products (\emph{brackets}) of the form $\sprod{\psi \vert A\psi}$ which is not changed when $\psi$ is multiplied with a normalized scalar $\theta \in \C$.
 Physical observations can hence only reveal $\psi$ modulo such a scalar, and it should therefore be interpreted as an element of the projective space $\Proj(\calH)$. \end{example}

-The benefit of projective equivariance is imminent when trying to infer a projective feature transforming in a certain manner from projective data -- think for example of inferring the center of mass of from a photo of a point cloud (which is equivariant to rigid motions).
-Projective invariance can also be applied in a slightly different and unexpected way, that we outline next.

-\begin{example} Consider the problem of detecting 'T'-shapes in natural images.
-We may phrase this as learning a function $p_{\text{T}}: \R^{n, n} \to [0,1]$ giving the probability that the image $v\in \R^{n,n}$ contains a 'T'.
-This probability is not changed by translating the image -- the function is hence linearly invariant to the standard action of $\Z_n^2$ on $\R^{n,n}$.
-The same is true for the action of horizontally flipping the image.
-The same is not true when flipping the image vertically -- an image containing a 'T' will instead contain a '$\perp$' symbol.
-In other words, $p_{\text{T}}(v) \approx 1 \Leftrightarrow p_{\text{T}}(v_{\text{ver. flip}})\approx 0$.
-The action of the two flips, which commute, can be modelled with the help of \emph{Klein's Vierergroup}\footnote{'Vier' is German for 'four', referring to the number of elements in the group.} $\Z_2^2$ -- $(1,0)$ corresponds to the vertical flip, and $(0,1)$ to the horizontal one.